 - 2.2 The 2003 Act requires Licensing Authorities to publish a 'Statement of Licensing Policy' (the Policy) that sets out the approach the Licensing Authority will take when administering applications and other processes under the Licensing Act 2003 to ensure the promotion of the licensing objectives.

 - 2.3 This Statement of Licensing Policy has been prepared in accordance with the provisions of the 2003 Act having regard to the amended guidance issued under section 182 of the Act the Police Reform and Social Responsibility Act 2012 and the Live Music Act 2012.

 - 2.4 Swale Borough Council is the Licensing Authority pursuant to the Licensing Act 2003 (the Act) and is responsible for considering a range of licence applications and variations to licences for a number of activities detailed below.
 The purpose of licensing is to regulate the carrying on of licensable activities on licensed premises, at qualifying clubs and under temporary event notices, (TENs).
 The activities as defined by the Act are:

-- Sale by retail of alcohol
+- · Sale by retail of alcohol

 - Supply of alcohol (club)

 - The provision of regulated entertainment which includes:

 - o the performance of a play

 - o an exhibition of a film

 - an indoor sporting event

 - boxing or wrestling entertainment

 - o a performance of live music

 - o playing of recorded music

 - o performance of dance

 - entertainment of a similar description to the above 3. (where they take place in the presence of an audience for the purpose of entertaining them)

-- Provision of late night refreshment
+- · Provision of late night refreshment

-- 2.5 It should be noted that following the introduction of the Live Music Act 2012, there are detailed exemptions from the need to have a licence for certain types of activity between 8.00 and 23.00, in various premises and with various limits on audience size.
-Details can be found at https://www.gov.uk/entertainment-licensing-changes-under-the-live-music-act or by contacting the Licensing Team.
+- 2.5 It should be noted that following the introduction of the Live Music Act 2012, a licence is not required to stage a performance of live music, or the playing of recorded music if:

-- 2.6 The types of premises likely to be included within the licensing regime include:
+- it takes place between 8AM and 11PM; and

+- it takes place at an alcohol on-licensed premises; and

+- the audience is no more than 500 people